There is a critical point in a spreadsheet’s development when that spreadsheet is first shared with someone that has never seen it before.

-One reason that we work with the FAST standard is to maximise the chances of a wow response.
+One reason that we work with the FAST Standard is to maximise the chances of a wow response.
 But, from experience, we have learned that often the wow response is a slow burn.
 F1F9 clients build up a sense of wow over time.
-As their requirements change and they get used to the FAST model upon which we collaborate, so they appreciate the flexibility, structure and transparency of the model with which we all work.
+As their requirements change and they get used to the FAST model upon which we collaborate, so they appreciate the flexibility, structure and transparency of the models with which we all work.

 So one thing we do to ease the pain is something called Interim FAST modelling.
-Interim FAST modelling is FAST modelling but undertaken in an existing non FAST model.
+Interim FAST modelling is FAST modelling but undertaken in an existing non-FAST model.

 There are three elements of Interim FAST modelling.

 1. Make the existing model easier to review

 Short formulas are easier to read than long formulas.
 One reason for long formulas is long worksheet names.
 So the first thing we might do is to shorten each of the worksheet names on each worksheet tab (Excel 2003: Alt O H R; Excel 2007/10/13: Alt H O R).
 The trick is to come up with something meaningful in three letters or fewer.

 We will also identify the last column used in a worksheet and hide columns to the right of that column (Excel 2003: Alt O C H).
 We will also put in a placeholder label to mark the last row that is used on a worksheet.
 It is a simple psychological advantage to a reviewer if they know the boundaries of each worksheet – latitude and longitude.

 2. Replicate existing model logic using FAST

 Taking a particular section, we will replicate the model logic immediately beneath the original.
 We will go as far as we can to show how FAST modelling could work in the existing model: colour conventions, row anchored links and calculation blocks with one calculation at the end.
 We will also have a check to prove that the outputs of our interim modelling match the original outputs.